mrsilver76/itunes_playlist_exporter/README.md

 ### Don't upload to Plex (/U)

 Skips the deleting of existing playlists on Plex and the re-uploading of the new playlists.

+### Verbose mode.
+Show commands executed. (/V)

+Displays the commands executed by the script to aid in debugging.
+These commands are usually communication to the Plex server (using `curl`).
+To avoid accidentally leaking your token when sharing with others, your Plex token will be displayed as `PLEXTOKEN` instead.

 ## Uploading music and playlists to a shared drive